tallup/kaggleCapstone/FORGE_DEPLOYMENT_GUIDE.md

 - Keep backups of your database before major updates
 - Monitor your application's performance and uptime
 - Keep your dependencies updated for security
+- **CRITICAL**: Ensure the cron job `php artisan schedule:run` is configured to run every minute for scheduled tasks to work